Coordinator, Facilities

 About the Position

-The Coordinator, Facilities will provide essential administrative support to teams across the Facilities Maintenance Departments by managing work order requests and scheduling projects to maximize the efficiency of these teams.
-Leveraging their excellent organizational skills and systems thinking, the Coordinator, Facilities will understand the skillsets and roles of all team members to support them in effectively planning their workstreams to ensure that timelines are reasonable, and deadlines are met.
+Reporting to the Sr. Manager of Facilities, the Coordinator, Facilities will provide essential administrative support to teams across the Facilities Departments by managing work order requests and scheduling projects to maximize the efficiency of these teams.
+The Coordinator applies strong organizational skills and systems thinking to understand team roles and capabilities.
+They use this insight to plan and coordinate workstreams effectively, ensuring timelines are realistic and deadlines are consistently met.

 Manager: